 - Buildings 30-60 years

-- Plant and equipments 20 years
+- Plant and equipments 35 years

 - Furniture and fixtures 8 -10 years

-- Vehicles 6 10 years (Instead of 8 10 years as prescribed under schedule II) - Office equipments 3 6 years (Including computer software)
+- Vehicles 6 10 years (Instead of 8 10 years as prescribed under schedule II)

+- Office equipments 3 6 years (Including computer software)

-The management has reassessed the remaining useful life of Plant & Machinery with effect from 1st April 2014 in respect of Plant & Machinery, the company is consistently following the policy of charging depreciation over 20 years, notwithstanding certification by the Govt. approved valuer (Chartered Engineer) of the useful life of Plant & Machinery of more than 35 years.
+^{}The management has reassessed the remaining useful life of Plant & Machinery with effect from 1st April

+2014 in respect of Plant & Machinery, the company was consistently following the policy of charging depreciation over 20 years till 31.03.2021, notwithstanding certification by the Govt. approved valuer (Chartered Engineer) of the useful life of Plant & Machinery of more than 35 years.
+However w. e. f FY 2021-22 the company has taken a view on the basis of technical advice that plant in the dairy industry use non-corrosive raw materials, the expected life of the plant and machinery should be 35 years against which the company is providing depreciation on the basis of 20 years of life.
 This is in pursuance of proviso to sub clause (c) of clause 3 of schedule II of the Companies Act 2013.

-Similarly for addition of Plant & Machinery during the year company has estimated the useful life of 20 years (15 years specified in Schedule II) based upon the certificate of suppliers / manufacturers of Plant & Machinery obtained in earlier years.
+Similarly for addition of Plant & Machinery during the year company has estimated the useful life of 35 years (15 years specified in Schedule II)